 Keeping your pet clean does not necessarily mean bathing it.
 Too many baths can dry out the skin.
-When you do bathe your pet, place a few drops of mineral oil in its ears to keep them from getting soapy.
+When you do bathe your pet, place a few drops of mineral oil in its eyes to keep them from getting soapy.
 Use warm water and rinse carefully.
 In cool weather, keep your pet inside after bathing or make sure it is thoroughly dry before going outside.
+Always put your pet’s collar with I.D. tags back on before it goes outside!
 Consult your vet concerning special shampoos for dry skin or flea problems.

 Avoid giving your pet any kind of meat bone, especially poultry.
 Your pet could easily choke or suffer internal injuries.
 And your pet may think that table scraps and sweets are tasty, but “people food” not only interferes with a healthy diet, but can cause painful complications.
 Stick with a food specifically designed for your pet.

 Always provide fresh, clean water and make sure your pet has access to it.
 Milk is often upsetting to a cat’s delicate system and should not be your cat’s primary drink.
 Be sure your cat has constant access to fresh water as well.